I am SO excited about this recipe.

 - To the bowl of a stand mixer, add the milk and sugar and stir to combine.
 Sprinkle the yeast over top and allow to sit until foamy, about 5 minutes.

-- Stir in the eggs, melted butter, key lime juice and zest, and vanilla.
+- Stir in the eggs, melted butter, and key lime juice and zest.
 Attach the dough hook and turn the mixer on low.
 Once the wet ingredients are combined, stir in 4 cups of the flour and the salt and mix for a few minutes to fully incorporate.
 If the dough is very sticky, add another ½ cup of flour until the dough is tacky but not overly sticky.

 - Cover the bowl with a damp towel and place in a warm spot to rise for 1 hour or until the dough has doubled in size.